Funeral, Thanksgiving, Burial and Interment Policy of the Itchen Valley PCC

-So far as memorial stones are concerned, please see the following link to the Diocesan guidelines on memorials Winchester Diocese Chancellors Regulations which make clear that the Rector has the authority of the Chancellor of the Diocese to approve memorials and inscriptions which fall within the standard guidelines.
+Please see the following link to the Diocesan guidelines on memorials 2019 Winchester Diocese Churchyard Regulations which make clear that the Rector has the authority of the Chancellor of the Diocese to approve memorials and inscriptions which fall within the standard guidelines.
 These guidelines change from time to time and it is important not to assume that simply because there is a memorial in a churchyard of the kind that one would choose, that permission will be granted for something similar today.
 The policy of Itchen Valley PCC is not to support faculty applications for exceptions to this policy.

 In addition, the Rector will have regard to any written or unwritten guidelines and wishes of the Itchen Valley PCC and the District Church Councils of the four churches and may wish to consult and take account of the wishes of the Churchwardens of the four churches.

 Cost of running and maintaining our Churches and Graveyards